Abdullahsaber86/Abdullahsaber86/README.md

 ### Hi, I'm Abdullah
-- 👯 I’m looking to collaborate on Research of Artificial Intellegence for Chemistry
+## 👯 I’m looking to collaborate on Research of Artificial Intellegence for Chemistry
-- What I am interseted in :
+##What I am interseted in :

-molecular dynamics inputs for LAMMPS python scripts for preparing and analysing molecular dynamics simulations cheminformatics and ML for chemistry .
+-molecular dynamics inputs for LAMMPS.
+-python scripts for preparing and analysing molecular dynamics simulations.
+-cheminformatics and ML for chemistry.

 <!--
 **Abdullahsaber86/Abdullahsaber86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.